-We were interested in deriving a decision scheme which could separate the Deceptive (D) subjects from the Non-Deceptive (ND) subjects, based on the noise-cleaned temperature signals.
-Our previous research indicated that elevated levels of stress are associated with elevated periorbital perfusion and temperatures [7, 9].
+We were interested in deriving a decision scheme, which could separate the Deceptive (D) subjects from the Non-Deceptive (ND) subjects, based on the noisecleaned temperature signals.
+Our previous research indicated that elevated levels of stress are associated with elevated periorbital perfusion and temperatures (Pavlidis et al., 2000; Pavlidis et al., 2002).
 However, the degree of temperature elevation depends not only on the intensity of stress but also on the psycho-physiology of the subject.
-Different subjects react with different intensity to the same stress stimuli [10].
+Different subjects react with different intensity to the same stress stimuli (Pavlidis and Levine, 2002).
 Therefore, an effective decision scheme has to normalize inter-individual variability through an intraindividual measure.
 We compute the slope D_i of the filtered temperature signal $\tilde{s}[n]$ that corresponds to the entire length of the interrogation for each subject i.
 This represents the trend or baseline response of the subject to the experiment.
-We also compute the slope d{i4} of the portion of the signal that corresponds to the Q & A session with the highest impact factor.
+We also compute the slope d{i4} of the portion of the signal that corresponds to the Q&A session with the highest impact factor.
 We define as the impact factor, the level of perceived psychological stress a question has per unit time.
-In other words, for a question to have a high impact factor it is not only necessary to be 'tough,' but also short.
+In other words, for a question to have a high impact factor it is not only necessary to be 'tough,' but also short and feature an experimentally confirmable lie.
 It should also be preceded by a series of questions that slowly build pressure on a subject up to a culmination point.
 In our interrogation scheme, question 4 qualifies as such a question.
 In the computation of d{i4} we consider the signal from the beginning of question 4 to the beginning of the respective answer.
-Per the psycho-physiological theory [31] this is the interval of interest in a Q & A session.
+Per the psycho-physiological theory this is the interval of interest in a Q&A session.

-Our decision scheme is based on the comparison of slope d{i4} with D_i for subject i.
+Our decision scheme is based on the comparison of slope d{i4} with D_i for subject i:

-$$d{i4} - D_i \rightarrow \begin{cases} > 0 \text{ subject } i \text{ is } \mathsf{D}, \\ \le 0 \text{ subject } i \text{ is } \mathsf{ND}. \end{cases}$$ (14)
+$$d{i4} - D_i \to \begin{cases} > 0 \text{ subject } i \text{ is D,} \\ \le 0 \text{ subject } i \text{ is ND.} \end{cases}$$ (14)

 In other words, if the physiological change in the critical question is greater than the baseline change, then the subject is classified as deceptive.
-This binary classification rule can be relaxed by establishing a third 'indecision' class when $d{i4} - D_i$ is very close to 0.
+This binary classification rule can be relaxed by establishing a third 'indecision' class when $d{i4}-D_i$ is very close to 0.